matlab-deep-learning/pretrained-dlCHOMP/README.md

 ```

 ### Predict Trajectory Using Pretrained dlCHOMP
-Use the code below to predict a start to goal trajectory on an example obstacle environment using the pre-trained model.
+Use the code below to predict a start to goal trajectory on an example obstacle environment using the pretrained planner.

 ```matlab
 % Specify path to test sample.